Mitsubishi J8M Shūsui: Design and development

-The project was headed by Mijiro Takahashi.
-The JAAF, however decided to undertake their own design to meet the 19-shi specifications, working at their Rikugun Kokugijitsu Kenkyujo (JAAF Aerotechnical Institute) in secret.

-At the 1st Naval Air Technical Arsenal in Yokosuka, in association with Mitsubishi and Yokosuka Arsenal, work began to adapt the Walter HWK 509A engine to Japanese manufacturing capabilities and techniques.
-This was also where efforts were under way to produce a glider version of the J8M to provide handling data.
+The JAAF decided to undertake their own design to meet the 19-shi specifications, working at their Rikugun Kokugijitsu Kenkyujo (JAAF Aerotechnical Institute) in secret.
+At the First Naval Air Technical Arsenal in Yokosuka, in association with Mitsubishi and Yokosuka Arsenal, work began to adapt the Walter HWK 509A engine to conform with Japanese manufacturing capabilities and techniques.
+Work to develop the airframe, undertaken by Mitsubishi together with partner companies Nissan and Fuji, initially proceeded at a rapid pace.
+Furthermore by this stage, efforts were under way to produce a glider version of the J8M to provide handling data.
 While working on this glider, the MXY8 Akigusa (秋草, autumn grass), Mitsubishi completed a mock-up of the J8M1 in September 1944.

+Both the JAAF and JNAF approved its design and construction, and the construction of a prototype immediately commenced.
+However, manufacturers allegedly struggled to keep pace with the expedited production schedules (the J8M was set to attain quantity production in a third of the time that Japanese aircraft projects of the era typically would have); production work was also negatively impacted by Allied air raids on Nagoya.
+Both personnel and resources were in short supply, while efforts to relocate production away for Japan's major cities also impacted the project.
+Furthermore, the JNAF continuously added new design features and requested modifications that created additional difficulties at Mitsubishi.
+According to the aviation author Walter E. Grunden, moral amongst the company's design team was low, and that some engineers had spoken out that it would be more promising and productive to concentrate resources on producing a copy of another advanced German fighter, the jet-powered Messerschmitt Me 262 instead.